Spreetail/solution-fitness-framework/solution-fitness-parameters/readme-runbooks.md

 Runbooks themselves provide little value to a repository.
 Runbooks need to be regularly tested through WarGames testing to ensure that they are up-to-date and contain enough detail to trouble-shoot real-world problems with systems.

 Runbooks are typically some of the last documentation that is created for an application.
 Runbooks are often created during or right after an outage event.

+*Acceptance Criteria* - Presence of the section in the codebase Readme file.